 1991 – Python

-Designed by Guido Van Rossum, Python is one of the most popular programming languages to this day.
-Among its popularity reasons, it’s very easy to learn and that it requires fewer lines of code.
-Today, its main usage is in software and web application development.
-Also, it comes handy with information security.
-For instance, Google Search, Nasa and YouTube are some of its current users.
+Designed by Guido Van Rossum, Python is one of the most popular programming languages today.
+Among its popularity reasons, learning is effortless and requires fewer lines of code.
+Today, its primary usage is in software and web application development.
+Also, it comes in handy with information security.
+For instance, some of Python’s current users include Google Search, Nasa, and YouTube.

 1991 – Visual Basic

 Microsoft developed Visual Basic at the beginning of the 90s.
 Through its proposal, programmers can drag and drop chunks of code.
 While it’s not that popular anymore, parts of it were vital to developing worldwide known tools like Word and Excel.

 1993 – Ruby